yewin-mm/spring-boot-app-instruction/README.md

 [linkedin-url]: https://www.linkedin.com/in/ye-win-1a33a292/

 # spring-boot-app-instruction
-* This is the sample instruction to setup spring boot application.
+* This is the sample instruction to setting up spring boot application.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents